cran-task-views/Databases/Databases.md

   handling of SQL databases.
 - The `r pkg("SQRL")` package streamlines exploratory and interactive sessions on ODBC databases, and allows R code within SQL scripts.
+- The `r pkg("octopus")` package provides an interactive shiny application for database management to view tables and schemas, upload files, send queries, and more.

 ### Links